sandgraal/tiny-helpdesk-hero/docs/narrative/README.md

 Use this space to define personas, tonal guardrails, and empathy guidelines for Tiny Helpdesk Hero.

+- ✅ Narrative framework lives in [`guide.md`](./guide.md).
-- TODO: add caller archetypes and reference dialogue snippets.
+- TODO: expand caller archetype variations and add reference dialogue snippets.
-- TODO: document humor boundaries and inclusive language principles.
+- TODO: document humor boundaries and inclusive language principles in more granular scenarios.

 ---